bchareyre/yade-mpi/doc/sphinx/user.rst

 The batch can be run as ::

-	yade-multi parameters.table simulation.py
+	yade-batch parameters.table simulation.py

 and it will intelligently run one simulation for each parameter table line.

 Example
 --------

-This example is found in :ysrc:`scripts/multi.table` and :ysrc:`scripts/multi.py`.
+This example is found in :ysrc:`scripts/batch.table` and :ysrc:`scripts/batch.py`.

 Suppsoe we want to study influence of parameters *density* and *initialVelocity* on position of a sphere falling on fixed box.
 We create parameter table like this::